 Oral decongestants have a stimulant effect and may cause you to be jittery as well as make your blood pressure and heart rate go up.

-Nasal steroid sprays.
+- Nasal steroid sprays.
 Prescription nasal corticosteroid sprays can reduce swelling in your nasal passage and help with drainage.
-It usually takes from one to three weeks for steroid sprays to reach their maximal effect, so it is important to follow your doctor's directions in using them.
+It usually takes from 1 to 3 weeks for steroid sprays to reach their maximal effect, so it is important to follow your doctor's directions in using them.

 Medications only treat the swollen mucous membranes and won't correct a deviated septum.